Kamikaze (MØ song): In popular culture

 The song was sampled in the feature film Nerve and is included in the film's soundtrack.
 It also is featured in episode 1x17 of the American television series Quantico and in the movie Snatched.

 Music video

 The accompanying music video for "Kamikaze" was filmed in Kyiv, Ukraine.
-It was also shot and directed by Truman & Cooper and produced by Amalia Rawlings and Corin Taylor.
+It was shot and directed by Truman & Cooper and produced by Amalia Rawlings and Corin Taylor.
 It premiered on MØ's Vevo channel on 27 October.
 Billboard magazine likened the video of "drag-racing motor bikes and riding around on what appears to be a chariot made of an old sofa and a tractor" to scenes from Mad Max: Fury Road.
 The music video was included in Pigeons & Planes' "Best Music Videos of the Month".
 The music video also gained 1 million views in its initial three days.

 Reception

 "Kamikaze" was premiered by Annie Mac as "The Hottest Record of the Year".
 The song also came in at #60 on the annual Triple J Hottest 100 for 2015.